 Now, you may be wondering how you would attach the legs to the box.
 If you saw my headboard bench I recently built, then you would see how it works.
 I simply made mitered boxes on my miter saw for each corner.
 Then, I attached the boxes using my Kreg Jig to make pocket holes.

 Once the legs were attached, I added a board that would become the inside bottom of my upcycled plant stand.
-I plugged all the old knob holes with wood filler, and then sanded with my Corner Cat.
+I plugged all the old knob holes with wood filler, and then sanded with my sander.
 I removed some of the top coat of paint to let the white my cabinets used to be peek out.
 This sander is perfect for the most tight spots.

 Here’s my leggy upcycled plant stand ready to go and looking mighty cute, if I do say so myself.